MaazU-Dev/MaazU-Dev/README.md

 ## 👩‍💻 About Me

-I'm **Maaz Umar**, a passionate Full-Stack Developer with a drive for creating impactful digital solutions.
+I'm **Maaz Umar**, a *Computer Engineer from NUST* and *a passionate Full-Stack Developer* with a drive for creating impactful digital solutions.

 - 🚀 **Mobile Development Expert** with 1.5+ years of hands-on Flutter experience
 - 🔧 **Backend Specialist** utilizing NodeJS, Express, Mongoose, MongoDB, and SQL